Classic Macaroni Salad

 How to make a creamy dressing for macaroni salad:

 Mix together the dressing in a small bowl and add to the cooked macaroni and add ins.
+You can substitute some of the mayonnaise for sour cream or greek yogurt if desired.

 If you are storing the macaroni salad overnight or for a couple of days, you may need to mix together some more of the dressing to stir into the salad before serving.
 The salad will soak in a lot of the dressing as it sits over a few days.